ScilifelabDataCentre/data.scilifelab.se/content/subcellbarcode/_index.md

 ## Available data

-The mass spectrometry (MS) proteomics data for the analysis of the HeLa cell line are available in the ProteomXchange Consortium via the jPOST partner repository (identifier: [PXD022533](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD022533)).
+The mass spectrometry (MS) proteomics data for the analysis of the HeLa cell line are available in the ProtomeXchange Consortium via the jPOST partner repository (identifier: [PXD022533](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD022533)).

 The MS proteomics data for the analysis of the original 5 cell lines (A431, MCF7, H322, HCC827, and U251) was deposited to the ProteomeXchange Consortium via the PRIDE partner repository (identifier: [PXD006895](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD006895)).

 Processed data from the SubCellBarCode project can be queried and downloaded from the [SubCellBarCode web portal](https://www.subcellbarcode.org/index.html).
-See the [web portal subsection above](/subcellbarcode/#data) for details.
+See the [web portal data subsection above](/subcellbarcode/#data) for details.

 ## Additional resources